| Author |

 |

-Okay, I now have the oil analysis report from the lab.
+Okay, I just received the oil analysis report from the lab.

-The lab classifies this amount as acceptable, but recommends further investigation.
+The laboratory classifies this amount as "Mangehaft" and recommends troubleshooting.

-(The amount of biodiesel is essentially undetectable (less than 0.30), as I have only been using ARAL Premium diesel so far).
+(The biodiesel content is essentially unmeasurable, as I have only previously used ARAL Premium diesel.)

 |